-KEA SCHOOL SOCIAL MEDIA POLICY 2014
+KEA SCHOOL SOCIAL MEDIA POLICY 2018

-Date Policy Formally Approved By Governors: Autumn 2014
+Date Policy Formally Approved By Governors: January 2018

-Review Date(s): Autumn 2019
+Review Date(s): Spring 2020

-When considering use of social media, the most important fact to consider is the teacher's and the child's online reputation.
+When considering use of social media, the most important fact to consider is the staff member's and the child's online reputation.
 This is the perception, estimation and opinion that are formed when someone is encountered online.
 This could be when someone visits their social networking profile, but could also be when anyone reads a comment they posted on another profile.
 It could also be when someone sees their online photo albums or an image with them in it, indeed any instance or reference of them that either they posted or someone else did.